Chillies

 - Mites and aphids - more sap suckers that will commonly attack chillies.
 Control with an organic insecticide.

 - Caterpillars – caterpillars can attack the foliage and occasionally the fruit itself.
-Pick off the ones you see and check out our caterpillar control guide for more options.
+Pick off the ones you see or spray with OCP eco-caterpillar killer.

 - Fruit fly – these flies are immune to the chilli heat and will lay eggs in the fruit.
 The hungry maggots which then hatch ruin the fruit.
-Monitor for fruit fly with the OCP eco-lure trap and then apply OCP eco-naturalure as soon as they appear.
+Monitor for fruit fly with the OCP eco-lure trap and then apply a cover spray or exclusion bags as soon as they appear in the trap.

 - Blossom end rot– a lack of calcium will cause the fruit to rot at the tip while still on the plant.
 Australian soils are commonly calcium deficient so apply dolomite or lime at planting and then midway through the growing season.
 It can also be caused by irregular watering during hot weather so ensure regular deep watering at all times.
 Apply OCP eco-hydrate to help improve water penetration and retentions.